DFXswiss/services/e2e-stack/README.md

 This harness checks function, not appearance, and therefore does run in CI on every pull request.
 Both suites exist side by side and serve different purposes.

+## CI merge order with the API repo

+The `Full-stack E2E` workflow in the API repository checks out `DFXswiss/services@develop` by default and expects `e2e-stack/` to exist there.
+That directory only exists on `develop` once **this** services pull request has been merged.
+Until then, the API-repo workflow is structurally red for every pull request there.

+Merge order: the services pull request that introduces `e2e-stack/` first, then the corresponding API-repo pull request.
+Before the services PR is merged, the API-repo workflow can only be exercised meaningfully via `workflow_dispatch` with a `services_ref` input pointing at the services branch/commit that has `e2e-stack/`.

 ## Troubleshooting

 **Spec changes not picked up**